DreadPirateAU/JEBUS/jebus/ReadMe.txt

 Changelog:
 v1.0 (2014/10/28) 	- First release
 v1.1 (2014/11/9) 	- Added support for Motorized, Mechanized & Armored groups
 					- Added trigger activated spawning v1.2 (2015/2/21)	- Added debugging information
 					- Added variable respawn delay
 					- Improved readability of installation and code
 					- Various tweaks
 v1.3 (2015/3/17)	- ArmA 2 first release
 					- Made parameters more user friendly
 					- Added variable number of respawns
 					- Added simple patrol script
 					- Added simple attack script
 					- Added pilot kill script
 v1.31 (2015/3/30)	- Added reset when no enemies are within certain radius
 					- Added Arma 2 demo mission
 v1.32 (2015/5/8)	- Switched to using nearEntities instead of nearestObjects
 					- Changed activation and reset to detect players v1.33 (2016/3/27)	- Eden update
 					- Changed activation and reset to a caching system
 					- Simplified calling attack and patrol scripts
 					- Now handles units in vehicle cargo correctly
 					- Air vehicles can be spawned on ground or flying
 					- Diver and boat support
 					- Integrated GAIA support
 					- Added group clean up
 					- Discontinued ArmA 2 support
 v1.34 (2016/4/3)	- Added waypoint support
 					- Added variable respawn position support
 					- Added exit trigger support
 					- Removed simple attack and patrol scripts (use waypoints instead) v1.35 (2016/4/29)	- Fixed caching with hideObjectGlobal and enableSimulationGlobal
 					- Editor loadouts are saved and restored on respawn v1.36 (2016/10/2)	- Script can be called from GROUP init (Thanks to S.Crowe)
 					- Locked status of vehicles saved and restored
 					- Cargo of vehicles saved and restored v1.37 (2017/1/1)	- Moved trigger activation inside main loop (Thanks to pritchardgsd)
 					- Switched to using getUnitLoadout over BIS_fnc_saveInventory
 					- Switched to using setUnitLoadout over BIS_fnc_loadInventory
 					- Fixed planes spawning with "FLYING" v1.38 (2017/2/26)	- Vehicles will respawn in editor positions
 					- "REDUCE=" added.
 Reduces a group to just the leader until players are within range (infantry only) v1.39 (2017/3/10)	- Skill levels are saved
 					- Various tweaks and fixes
 v1.40 (2017/10/2)	- Moved JEBUS into its own folder.
 Reorganised code.
 					- Dynamic Loadout support
 					- "START=" added.
 Initial spawning delay
 					- Multi vehicle groups support RESPAWNMARKERS
 					- Various tweaks and fixes
 v1.41 (2017/12/29)	- Stopped units moving to default spawn position when using RESPAWNMARKERS v1.42 (2018/5/6)	- The behemeth update
 					- Backpacks in vehicle cargo saved
 					- Vehicle fuel and hitpoints saved
 					- Vehicle skin, camonets, slat armour, etc. saved
 					- Group synchronizations are saved v1.43 (2018/7/1)	- Variable names are saved for all group members and vehicles
 					- Various tweaks and fixes
 v1.431 (2018/7/6)	- Fixed a bug with trigger activation
 v1.432 (2019/6/1)	- Variable names are now *actually* saved for all group members and vehicles
 					- Pause radius default is now 0 v1.433 (2019/12/29)	- Vehicles spawn 2m off ground (Global Mobilization fix)
 					- Various tweaks and fixes
 v1.45 (2020/4/17)	- Major code rewrite
 					- Changed the Global Mobilization fix to use config entries
 					- Added a recruit function
-v1.451 (2020/8/13)	- Fixed crew member roles not being assigned correctly
+v1.451 (2020/8/13)	- Fixed crew member roles not being assigned correctly v1.452 (2020/8/19) 	- Fixed empty groups not being deleted
+					- Changed how units are added to Zeus
+					- Support for static weapons